-In May 2021, the Company entered into an Open Market Sale Agreement with Jefferies LLC, or Jefferies, pursuant to which the Company may offer and sell shares of the Company's common stock having an aggregate offering proceeds up to \$350.0 million, from time to time, in at-the-market, or ATM, offerings through Jefferies.
-During the three and nine months ended September 30, 2023, there were 611,282 and 1,175,584 shares sold on the ATM, respectively, resulting in net proceeds of \$24.8 million and \$53.3 million, respectively.
-There were no shares sold on the ATM for the three and nine months ended September 30, 2022.
-As of September 30, 2023, the Company has sold a total of 2,225,956 shares on the ATM, resulting in net proceeds of \$132.2 million.
+In May 2021, the Company entered into an Open Market Sale Agreement with Jefferies LLC, (Jefferies), pursuant to which the Company may offer and sell shares of the Company's common stock having an aggregate offering proceeds up to \$350.0 million, from time to time, in at-the-market (ATM) offerings through Jefferies.
+As of September 30, 2022, the Company has sold 1,050,372 shares under the arrangement resulting in net proceeds of approximately \$78.9 million.
+No shares were sold under the arrangement for the three and nine months ended September 30, 2022.